icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 * To deliver a safe and effective Trust Framework ecosystem that meets the needs of members and supports the broader sector transition to Net Zero by enabling better discovery and sharing of data via a robust trust framework.

-* To support the operational requirements of [Data Providers](../glossary.md#term-Data-Provider) and [Data Consumers](../glossary.md#term-Data-Consumer), stimulating an active Open Energy ecosystem.
-This includes ensuring that all members understand the sensitivity classes, access, and licensing models for data shared in the ecosystem.
+* To support the operational requirements of [Data Providers](../glossary.md#term-Data-Provider) and [Data Consumers](../glossary.md#term-Data-Consumer), stimulating an active data sharing ecosystem.
+This includes ensuring that all members understand the sensitivity classes, access, and licensing models for data shared in the ecosystem, and are incentivised towards transparency and interoperability.

-* To encourage an active data sharing ecosystem in which transparency and interoperability are incentivised.

-* To ensure positive member experiences that demonstrate the value of [Open Energy](../glossary.md#term-Open-Energy) and encourage them to continue participating in the ecosystem.
+* To ensure positive member experiences that demonstrate the Icebreaker  and encourage them to continue participating in the ecosystem.